rikner/c-swift-demo/README.md

-# c-swift-demo
+# SwiftPM 5.2 bug

-Trying to repoduce "symbol not found" error when calling a "@_cdecl" function in a dynamic libray compiled with Swift 5.2

-> ./build_run.sh
+Minimal example for a Swift 5.2 SPM bug.
+Just run `swift build`.
+This builds fine with Swift 5.1 but not with Swift 5.2